nrwl/nx/docs/shared/installation/troubleshoot-installation.md

 - FreeBSD (x64)

 If you're running a machine that isn't part of the list above, then Nx does not support it at this time.
 [Please open an issue on GitHub](https://github.com/nrwl/nx/issues/new/choose) if you feel Nx should support that platform and we will assess what can be done, please make sure to include your platform and architecture in the issue.

+### Node.js Installation Issues

+Especially on MacOS, it's possible that Node.js is installed with the wrong architecture (`x64` instead of `arm64`).
+Because of the Rosetta compatibility layer, Node.js will still run but the Nx CLI won't be able to find the proper native binary for your platform.

+If you are on ARM hardware, make sure Node.js is installed for ARM.
+Often, the culprit is a faulty installation of Homebrew, Node.js or VSCode (if using Nx Console).
+You should reinstall each of these for the correct `arm64` architecture.

+If you're not sure what architecture your Node is installed for, you can run `nx report` and see the `OS` property.
+If it contains `x64` even though you're on an `arm64` chip, something is wrong.
+For issues inside VSCode or Nx Console, also refer to the [Nx Console troubleshooting docs](recipes/nx-console/console-troubleshooting)